 To find these issues I used a number of tools.

 WAVE, the Web Accessibility Evaluation Tool is a tool that I recommend to use to get a semi-automated evaluation of the page that you are testing.

 You can see errors, alerts, and other information that you may find useful.
 You can view the page with styling showing or styling removed, and you can also check the colour contrast here; although I tend to do that elsewhere.

 ChromeVox is a great free screen reader that is useful for those without access to more powerful tools.
-Those who have access to JAWS and NVDA are in a better position to write a more comprehensive report, as out in the wild (from what I understand) ChromeVox has limited use, in a survey back in 2013 4 out of 1782 respondents used ChromeVox as their screen reader.
+Those who have access to JAWS and NVDA are in a better position to write a more comprehensive report, as out in the wild (from what I understand) ChromeVox has limited use.
+In a survey back in 2013, only 4 out of 1782 respondents used ChromeVox as their screen reader.

 Financial constraints do come into play, which is why I think ChromeVox is still a good tool for evaluators or developers.

-It is a tool that needs practice to perfect, and this Keyboard shortcuts reference chart is invaluable.
+It is a tool that needs practice to perfect, and the Keyboard shortcuts reference chart is invaluable.

 Contrast-A not only compares the colours against the WCAG guidelines, but it also tests for various colour deficiencies.

 Contrast-A showing grey on grey doesn't work!

 The Readability Test Tool provides an easy way to test the readability of a page on your website, it allows you to see how difficult it may be to read it as compared to a number of readability indicators, such as the Flesch Kincaid Reading Ease, Gunning Fog Score, and Coleman Liau Index.